denten-books/plain-text/0-chapter.md

 empirical unity of science (turning it into a kind of hermeneutics), they performed literary analysis as an empirical method.
 To "read" the laboratory, researchers observed the space in person, embedded into the fabric of its everyday activity.
-The laboratory becomes visible through a careful micro-ethnography.
-The reader examines a range of evidentiary materials on their way to literary output, like floor plans, research samples, dialog transcriptions, time sheets, and logbooks.
+As ethnographers, Woolgar and Latour were interested in discovering models of objectivity (and science) that emanate from the practice doing science localized to the particular laboratory under observation.
+A theory of knowledge formation therefore becomes visible through ethnographic description.
+In the *Laboratory Life* the reader is asked to examines a range of evidentiary material along with published work.
+Floor plans, research samples, workflow diagrams, dialog transcriptions, time sheets, and logbooks all become a part of the epistemology.

 To view Woolgar and Latour as scholars of literature (and not just of laboratories) is to open up the floodgates of textuality.
 The laboratory, the